zokradonh/kopano-docker/examples/meet/container-structure.md

 ## kopano_grapi

-- groupware backend for the Kopano RestAPI
+- groupware backend of the Kopano RestAPI
 - connects to LDAP to provide a global addressbook to users

 ## kopano_kapi

-- http endpoint for the Kopano RestAPI
+- http endpoint of the Kopano RestAPI
 - stores recent calls for the user in a key value stores (queried over Rest)

 ## kopano_konnect